Paco-crossing-the-roads/Crossy_Road_Documentation/User_documentation/English/README.md

 - Take your time to observe the pattern of cars and other hazards before crossing.
 - Use the floating logs and other objects to plan your river crossing.
-- Try to collect as many coins as possible to unlock new characters.
+- Try to collect as many coins as possible.

 # :wave: Conclusion